Table of Contents

 5. Hardwood

 Hardwood floors offer a timeless, elegant appearance and are an excellent choice for traditional dining rooms.
 They’re available in different grains, wood types and stains, which means it will not be difficult to find the perfect look for your dining room.
 Also, if you want to update the appearance of your hardwood floor, you can refinish it.
-Although hardwood is one of the more expensive options, it will serve to set the room apart as a formal space and may also boost the value of your home.
+Although hardwood is one of the more expensive options, it will set the room apart as a formal space and may also boost the value of your home.

 Here are some other reasons to consider hardwood floors in your dining room.